python/devguide/developers.rst

 Permissions History
 -------------------

+- Jeff Hardy was given push privileges on Mar 14 2011 by BAC, for stdlib compatibility work for IronPython.

 - Alex Gaynor and Maciej Fijalkowski were given push privileges on Mar 13 2011 by BAC, for stdlib compatibility work for PyPy.